-Let us consider the randomly shaped body undergoing a rotational motion as shown in the figure.
-The linear velocity of the particle is related to the angular velocity as shown here.
-When considering the rotational motion of a rigid body on a fixed axis, the extended body is considered as a system of particles moving in a circle lying on a plane that is perpendicular to the axis, such as the center of rotation lies on the axis.
+Let us consider the randomly shaped body undergoing a rotational motion as shown in the figure below.
+The linear velocity of the particle is related to the angular velocity.
+While considering the rotational motion of a rigid body on a fixed axis, the extended body is considered as a system of particles moving in a circle lying on a plane that is perpendicular to the axis, such as the centre of rotation lies on the axis.

-From the knowledge of circular motion, we can say that the magnitude of linear velocity of a particle travelling in a circle relates to the angular velocity of the particle ω by the relation υ/ω= r, where r denotes the radius.
+From the knowledge of circular motion, we can say that the magnitude of the linear velocity of a particle travelling in a circle relates to the angular velocity of the particle ω by the relation υ/ω= r, where r denotes the radius.
 At any instant, the relation v/ r = ω applies to every particle that has a rigid body.

 If the perpendicular distance of a particle from a fixed axis is ri, the linear velocity at a given instant v is given by the relation,